CloudCheckr/Developer-Community/Onboarding/AddAwsAccounts/README.md

 1. The environment https://api.cloudcheckr.com is being used.
 This can be adjusted on line 181 if required.
 2. The machine that is running the computer has an AWS credentials profile.
 This profile is an input to the script.
 This user or role has the permissions to create stacks and create IAM roles/policies.
 3. Program only allows for adding a CloudTrail bucket, but not a DBR bucket.
-If you want to add a DBR bucket, but not a CloudTrail bucket you can adjust the inputs around lines 161 to 172 to account for this.
+If you want to add a DBR bucket, but not a CloudTrail bucket you can adjust the inputs around lines 161 to 172 to account for this or just use an example bucket name such as cloudtrailbucket.
 4. These accounts are only commercial accounts.
 GovCloud accounts will require adding them through the UI.